San Miguel Philharmonic Orchestra: Great Original Pilipino Music from the Movies

-Well-known and well-loved theme songs from Filipino movies from 1977 to 2002.
+Famous theme songs from Filipino movies from 1977 to 2002.
 Recorded live in July 2006 and released December of that year.
 Mainly featuring the SMMC, accompanied by the SMPO.
 Choral arrangements by Ryan Cayabyab, Jesus Carlo Merino, Ed Nepomuceno and Nathanael Arnel de Pano (the latter 2 being section leaders of the SMMC Tenors and Basses, respectively), and Eudenice Palaruan (SMMC Principal Conductor).
 All orchestrations by Ryan Cayabyab.